finbourne/lusid-sdk-csharp-preview/sdk/docs/StructuredResultDataApi.md

 > UpsertStructuredDataResponse UpsertStructuredResultData (string scope, Dictionary<string, UpsertStructuredResultDataRequest> requestBody)

-[EXPERIMENTAL] Upsert a set of structured result data items.
-This creates or updates the data in Lusid.
+[EXPERIMENTAL] Upsert structured result data

-Update or insert one or more structured result data items in a single scope.
-An item will be updated if it already exists  and inserted if it does not.
-In the request each structured result data item must be keyed by a unique correlation id.
-This id is ephemeral and is not stored by LUSID.
-It serves only as a way to easily identify each structured result data in the response.
-The response will return both the collection of successfully updated or inserted structured result data, as well as those that failed.
-For the failures a reason will be provided explaining why the item could not be updated or inserted.
-It is important to always check the failed set for any unsuccessful results.
+Create or update one or more structured result data items in a particular scope.
+An item is updated if it already exists  and created if it does not.
+In the request, each data item must be keyed by a unique correlation ID.
+This ID is ephemeral and not stored by LUSID.
+It serves only to easily identify each data item in the response.
+The response returns both the collection of successfully created or updated data items, as well as those that failed.
+For each failure, a reason is provided.
+It is important to check the failed set for any unsuccessful results.

 ### Example